Koh Tao Diving Tours

 Description

-No Name Pinnacle is a lesser-known dive site located near Chumphon Pinnacle.
-This granite pinnacle rises from deeper water and offers an exciting dive with steep rock faces and interesting swim-throughs.
+No Name Pinnacle is a lesser-known dive site located due west of Twins.
+This granite pinnacle rises from deeper water and offers an exciting dive with steep rock faces.
+Can be combined in a single dive by transitioning to shallower Twins to complete your safety stop.

 Because the site is visited less frequently than some of Koh Tao’s more famous dive sites, marine life is often abundant and undisturbed.
 The rocky structure provides plenty of crevices and ledges where reef creatures hide.